sirisian/ecmascript-types/primitivemetadata.md

 // Interval arithmetic for multiplication.
-// Computes the bounds of the product of two bounded values. function boundsFromProducts(a: Bounds, b: Bounds): Bounds {
+// Computes the bounds of the product of two bounded values. function boundsFromProducts(a: NumberBounds, b: NumberBounds): NumberBounds {
 	const aLo = effectiveMin(a);
 	const aHi = effectiveMax(a);
 	const bLo = effectiveMin(b);